the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 ## MyST syntax to add a figure to a _Turing Way_ chapter

-All our chapters are written in markdown files.
+All our chapters are written in Markdown files.
 Therefore, using Markdown syntax to include a figure in a Markdown file will work fine, for example, `![](../../figures/file-collection.jpg)`, where the relative path of the image file is provided inside the round brackets '()'.

 **However**, this formatting does not allow images to be responsive to screen sizes, making them inaccessible to read on small screens and smartphones.